-The County is working with the Virginia Department of Transportation (VDOT) to widen Richmond Highway between Mount Vernon Memorial Highway (south) and Sherwood Hall Lane, providing a six-lane facility that will complement the recently-completed project widening Richmond Highway from Telegraph Road to Mount Vernon Memorial Highway.
+The County is working with VDOT to widen Richmond Highway between Mount Vernon Memorial Highway (south) and Sherwood Hall Lane, providing a six-lane facility that will complement the recently-completed project widening Richmond Highway from Telegraph Road to Mount Vernon Memorial Highway.
 This will result in a six-lane facility between Fort Belvoir and I-95/I-495 in Alexandria (including both pedestrian and bicycle facilities), and will also provide the center median needed for a BRT project to operate, which is a fundamental part of the Embark plan (the BRT will extend from the Huntington Metrorail Station to Fort Belvoir).
 In addition, a future Metrorail extension is anticipated from Huntington to the Hybla Valley Community Business Center.
-The project will include new transit stations, as well as facilities for bicyclists and pedestrians.
-These projects will enhance the value of current and future federal investments, among them the BRAC-related improvements to Fort Belvoir facilities, by improving access to and mobility around Fort Belvoir.
-In June 2019, the County submitted an application to the USDOT's BUILD grant program requesting \$25 million for this project.
+The project will enhance the value of current and future federal investments, among them the BRAC-related improvements to Fort Belvoir facilities, by improving access to and mobility around Fort Belvoir.
+In June 2019, the County submitted an application to the USDOT's BUILD grant program requesting \$25 million for this project, which was unsuccessful.
 (Updates and reaffirms previous position.)